-Air Central Texas (ACT) is an initiative to reduce exposure to air pollution in Bastrop, Caldwell, Hays, Travis, and Williamson Counties through voluntary actions to reduce emissions and tools for the public to avoid exposure to high pollution levels when they occur.
-Participants include local governments, regional and state government agencies, non-profit groups and institutions, and businesses.
-ACT works to provide the public with information about Central Texas Air Quality, support existing air quality programs, and motivate everyone to make decisions that are Air Aware.
+Air Central Texas (ACT) is an initiative to reduce exposure to air pollution in Central Texas through voluntary actions.
+Our partners include local governments, regional and state government agencies, non-profit groups, businesses, and institutions.
+Our mission is to provide the public with information about Central Texas Air Quality, support existing air quality programs, and motivate everyone to make decisions that are Air Aware.

 Be Air Aware

 The Hydrogen & Electric Vehicle Workshop, Ride & Drive

 The Hydrogen & Electric Vehicle Workshop was held on to provide locals with a better understanding of medium and heavy-duty vehicles.
 The event occurred on Tuesday, March 7th at the UT Pickle Research Center Campus and was hosted by the Lone Star Clean Alliance, the Environmental Defense Fund, and CAPCOGs Air Quality Program.